dev4press/coreactivity/readme.txt

 * Edit: Dev4Press Library 4.4
 * Fix: logs filtering in some cases not working properly
 * Fix: some events not always obeying exclusion conditions
+* Fix: few issues with the content terms relationship change event

 = 1.0.5 (2023.10.05) =
 * Edit: Dev4Press Library 4.3.5